naikp13/XAI4EO/README.markdown

 # XAI4EO

-A Python package for automated machine learning on hyperspectral and multispectral imaging data, focusing on AutoML driven modeling and Explainable AI for EO applications.
+A Python based focusing on AutoML driven modeling and Explainable AI for EO applications.
+A part of the package was used to conduct experiments for end-to-end automated forest analysis published in the paper accessible at - https://doi.org/10.1109/jstars.2022.3232583 .

 ## Installation